Carlos Davis (American football): Pittsburgh Steelers

 He ran a 4.82-second 40 yard dash at the combine, placing him in a tie for ninth among defensive linemen.
 Davis was selected in the seventh round of the 2020 NFL draft with the 232nd overall pick by the Pittsburgh Steelers.
 He played 7 games during his rookie season of 2020, finishing with 6 tackles.

 On October 27, 2021, Davis was placed on injured reserve.
 He was activated on December 4.

 On August 30, 2022, Davis was waived by the Steelers and signed to the practice squad the next day.

-Atlanta Falcons (first stint)
+Atlanta Falcons

 On June 7, 2023, Davis signed with the Atlanta Falcons.
-He was waived on August 29, 2023.
+He was waived by the Falcons on August 29.

 Atlanta Falcons (second stint)

 On October 6, 2023, Davis signed with the Birmingham Stallions of the United States Football League.
-He was released on December 22, 2023, to sign with the Falcons.
-He did not sign a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.
+He was released on December 22, to sign with the Falcons.
+Davis did not sign a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

-Birmingham Stallions (first stint)
+Birmingham Stallions

 Davis was re-signed by the Stallions on January 19, 2024.
-He was named to the 2024 All-UFL team on June 5, 2024.
-His contract was terminated on August 8.
+He was named to the 2024 All-UFL team on June 5.
+Davis' contract was terminated by the team on August 8.

 Cincinnati Bengals

 On August 8, 2024, Davis signed with the Cincinnati Bengals.
-He was waived on August 27, 2024.
+He was waived by the Bengals on August 27.